What is an Installment Sale?

 When to use the Installment Method?

-The primary circumstance under which the installment method is used is a transaction in which the buyer makes a number of periodic payments to the seller, and it is not possible to determine the collectability of cash from the customer.
+The primary circumstance under which the installment method is used is a transaction in which the buyer makes a number of periodic payments to the seller, and it is impossible to determine the collectability of cash from the customer.
 This is an ideal recognition method for large-dollar items, such as:

 - Real estate